AJGreaves/picflip/README.md

 10. **Turns counter**
-    - Located above the game cards, the turns counter counts the number of turns the playe has taken in the current game.
+    - Located above the game cards, the turns counter counts the number of turns the player has taken in the current game.
     - This total is then used to give the player a score out of 5 stars when the game is complete.

 11. **Game board and cards**